nodejs/node-v0.x-archive/doc/api/util.markdown

 in `null` for `depth`.

 If `colors` is `true`, the output will be styled with ANSI color codes.
-Colors are customizable globally via `util.inspect.styles` and `util.inspect.colors` objects.
+Colors are customizable globally through the `util.inspect.styles` and `util.inspect.colors` objects.
 Defaults to `false`.